What is Pupil Premium funding?

 - Make you aware of any up-coming trips that you will be able to claim a reduction in costs for.

-- We will also provide a voucher each July for school wear, to cover the cost of 2 x Sweatshirts, 3 x Polo shirts, 1 x PE Hoody, all with school logo, from ‘Tots to Teams’.
+- We will also provide your child with 2 x Sweatshirts or cardigans, 3 x Polo shirts all with school logo, from ‘Tots to Teams’.

 - In your first year we will also provide a PE bag and a book bag.

 Please don’t hesitate to contact the school office should require any further help or support.